vmware/vmware-aria-operations-integration-sdk/docs/guides/container_registry_setup.md

 * You have write access to a repository for pushing an image
 * The repository is public, so that the image can be pulled anonymously (e.g., without first doing a `docker login`)
-* The registry is accessible by your VMware Aria Operations Cloud Proxies
+* The registry is accessible by your VMware Cloud Foundation (VCF) Operations Cloud Proxies

 The following are known to work.

 ## Using the 'Harbor' Container Registry

 1. Install Harbor, if necessary.
-Ensure that the network you install it into is accessible from both your development environment and the VMware Aria Operations Cloud Proxies.
+Ensure that the network you install it into is accessible from both your development environment and the VCF Operations Cloud Proxies.

       **Install Harbor using a Tanzu Tile**
       :  Harbor can be installed as a Tanzu Tile.
 Instructions can be found here: [https://docs.vmware.com/en/VMware-Harbor-Registry/services/vmware-harbor-registry/GUID-installing.html](https://docs.vmware.com/en/VMware-Harbor-Registry/services/vmware-harbor-registry/GUID-installing.html).